 Hannah Schofield

-I am on the Bridge Committee for early-career agents at the Association of Authors' Agents as a Careers and Development officer.
-In 2022 I was thrilled to win the RNA Agent of the Year award.
+I have previously served on the Bridge Committee for early-career agents at the Association of Authors' Agents as a Careers and Development officer.
+Two years running, in 2022 and 2023, I was thrilled to win the Romantic Novelists Association Agent of the Year Award.
 I was also a winner of the Trailblazer Award 2023, which celebrates publishing professionals under 30 who are 'taking the industry by storm'.

 What I’m looking for: